 The next topic in our lessons will be declaring and initializing variables.
-What do those term mean?
+What do those terms mean?

 As we already said in a previous lesson, declaring a variable means creating a new variable, by telling the compiler its type and its name.
 However, our new variable is only created.
-It does not contain yet any value.
+It does not contain yet any value, or, more correctly, it contains the default value of its type.
 This is where initialization comes in.

-Initializing a variable means declaring a first, default, value to it, using the assign operator of C# (the equal character – “=”).
+Initializing a variable means declaring a variable and assigning a first, default value to it, using the assign operator of C# (the equal character, “=”).
 Here is an example of declaring and initializing variables:

 It is also possible to merge the two terms in a single instruction: